 Dependent custom offer fields allow your organization to create a nested structure of custom offer fields with defined relationships between parent and child fields.
 As your organization becomes more complex, there may be a large number of custom offer fields that do not apply to every single new hire.
 Irrelevant fields increase the risk of making a mistake, missing a field, or entering a field incorrectly.

-Once configured, the Custom Offer Field page will list the dependencies for each custom offer field.
+Once configured, the Custom Options > Offers page will list the dependencies for each custom offer field.

-To learn more about how to create and manage your organization's dependent custom offer fields, click the links below:
+To learn more about how to create and manage your organization's dependent custom offer fields, check out: